Inflation just reached its highest level in over 40 years, and it's creating strain at every level in the multifamily industry:

 Combating these pain points doesn't have to be a headache.
 Here are some actionable tips to help apartment communities overcome the effects of inflation.

-Tip No. 1: Adopt a dynamic marketing strategy that maximizes your communities' revenue.
+Tip No. 1: Adopt a dynamic marketing strategy that maximizes your communities' NOI.

 Too often apartment marketers stick to a static marketing budget—it never changes, regardless of their communities' performance.